 Bert Dohmen’s experience of almost four decades in the international markets have kept subscribers on the right side, whether markets rise or plunge.
 However, it doesn’t recommend individual securities.
 For that, please consider some of our other trading services, depending on whether you want to trade actively, or take a somewhat longer-term approach.
 Most clients take one of these services in addition to the WELLINGTON LETTER.
 It is the ideal combination.

 Subscribers to this service show a loyalty rarely seen.
 We have subscribers who have been with us for more than 30 years.
-They subscribe for consistently prescient investment and economic analysis and forecasts, as well as actionable advice on what to do.
+They subscribe for consistently prescient investment and economic analysis and forecasts.

 Bert Dohmen looks behind the scenes of the global investment markets.
 His analysis of cross-market relationships, which give him superb clues as to what is likely to happen in various markets in the future, are often overlooked by other analysts who focus on all the traditional fundamentals.
 But as Bert has often said, “what everyone knows, is not worth knowing”.